manhtai/manhtai.github.io/content/posts/django-staticfiles.md

 a long process, I admit, but things go smoothly eventually.
 Till something pops up.

-Before, we use django-require's `OptimizedStaticFilesStorage` to generate bundlers offline.
+Before that, we use django-require's `OptimizedStaticFilesStorage` to generate bundlers offline.
 This storage will generate a cache buster files side by side with original staticfiles in our `STATIC_ROOT` folder.
 Some folder will look like this after collectstatic: